covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ```
 {{%/ code-blocks %}}

-Each of the bsp flags and their functions are described below -
+Each of the bsp flags and their functions are described below:

-- --mainnet - lets geth know which network to synchronize with, this can be --ropsten --goerli etc
+- `--mainnet` - lets geth know which network to synchronize with, this can be --ropsten --goerli etc
-- --port 0 - will auto-assign a port for geth to talk to other nodes in the network, but this may not work if you are behind a firewall.
+- `--port` 0 - will auto-assign a port for geth to talk to other nodes in the network, but this may not work if you are behind a firewall.
 It would be better to explicitly assign a port and to ensure that port is open to any firewalls.
-- --http - enables the json-rpc api over http
+- `--http` - enables the json-rpc api over http
-- --log.debug - enables a detailed log of the processes geth deals with going back and forth between
+- `--log.debug` - enables a detailed log of the processes geth deals with going back and forth between
-- --syncmode full - this flag is used to enable different syncing strategies for geth and a fully sync allows us to execute every block from block 0
+- `--syncmode full` - this flag is used to enable different syncing strategies for geth and a fully sync allows us to execute every block from block 0
-- --datadir - specifies a local datadir path for geth (note we use “bsp” as the directory name with the Ethereum directory), this way we don’t overwrite or touch other previously synced geth libraries across other chains
+- `--datadir` - specifies a local datadir path for geth (note we use “bsp” as the directory name with the Ethereum directory), this way we don’t overwrite or touch other previously synced geth libraries across other chains
-- --replication.targets - this flag lets the bsp know where and how to send the bsp messages (this flag will not function without the usage of either one or both of the flags below, if both are selected a full block-replica is exported
+- `--replication.targets` - this flag lets the bsp know where and how to send the bsp messages (this flag will not function without the usage of either one or both of the flags below, if both are selected a full block-replica is exported
-- --replica.result - this flag lets the bsp know if all fields related to the block-result specification need to be exported (if only this flag is selected the exported object is a block-result)
+- `--replica.result` - this flag lets the bsp know if all fields related to the block-result specification need to be exported (if only this flag is selected the exported object is a block-result)
-- --replica.specimen -  this flag lets the bsp know if all fields related to the block-specimen specification need to be exported (if only this flag is selected the exported object is a block-specimen)
+- `--replica.specimen` -  this flag lets the bsp know if all fields related to the block-specimen specification need to be exported (if only this flag is selected the exported object is a block-specimen)

 If your node is syncing, connect to the node’s ipc instance to check how far the node is synced.